 Traditional banks see CBD businesses as “high-risk” businesses.
 This means that the systems in the bank cannot cost-effectively manage the risk, causing these banks to refuse to work with companies in “high-risk” industries.
 Basically, these banks don’t want to associate themselves with what they see as controversial products that are relatively new.

-There are a number of obstacles you will have to face financially when trying to sell products as a “high-risk” business, and it can be tricky finding a suitable bank that is willing to work with a CBD company.
+There are a number of obstacles you will have to face financially when trying to sell products as a “high-risk” business, and it can be tricky to find a suitable bank willing to work with a CBD company.
 But it is not impossible.

 - Proof of address of owners

-- You must provide proof of where you purchased your wholesale products from
+- Proof of where you purchased your wholesale products from

-- CBD Products must not contain more than 0.2% THC
+- Proof that CBD Products contain no more than 1 mg of THC

-Despite a few banks declining applications from CBD companies, there are a number of others that are happy to work with companies in the CBD industry.
-Try applying to smaller or online business banks as they are more likely to approve your application.
+Despite a few banks declining applications from CBD companies, a number of others are happy to work with companies in the CBD industry.
+Try applying to smaller or online business banks, as they are more likely to approve your application.